digipost/signering-docs/source/client-integration/create-client-configuration.rst

           return new X509Certificate2(certificatePath, certificatePassword, X509KeyStorageFlags.Exportable);

+      For integrations acting as brokers on behalf of multiple senders, you may specify the sender’s organization number on each signature job.
+The sender specified for a job will always take precedence over the ``globalSender`` in ``ClientConfiguration``.

       ..
 NOTE::

           TLS 1.2 must be enabled to connect to Posten signering.
 If this is not the case, please set security protocol using the following statement: